loggin-js/loggin-js/README.md

 ## Usage
 ### Creating loggers
 The simplest way of creating a logger is by using the `.logger` method wich creates a logger based on some arguments.
-Let's see how it works a bit more in depth.

 By default if **no arguments** are passed in it will return a logger with a **console notifier** attached,
 and a level of **DEBUG** _(check [this][docs:severity] for more info)_, this means it will output all logs to the console.